 The Dutch refer to the area as “De Wallen”.

 The word ‘Wallen’ comes from the canals that cross section the Red Light District; the Oudezijds Voorburgwal and the Oudezijds Achterburgwal.
 A ‘burgwal’ means ‘defensive wall’ with a canal in front, but now the name is used for the canals itself, which were dug as a defense for Amsterdam.
 That’s why the whole neighbourhood is now called “De Wallen” in Dutch. (source: Amsterdam archeologist)

-The Red Light District itself is about one square kilometer in size.
+Amsterdam’s Red Light District is about one square kilometer in size.
 In other words the total size is 2 km.